tanifgit/smart-day-hands-on/README.md

 This means the app is running, and we can launch it

+Later when you want to stop the app simply run:
+`docker-compose down`

 ### Using the app

 Open a browser and browse to: